Jessica Hocking

 Commissioner of Police of the Metropolis v D (2022)

-Acted for the Commissioner of Police in contempt proceedings following breach of a gang injunction.
+Successfully acted for the Commissioner of Police in contempt proceedings following breach of a gang injunction.

 Extradition overview

-Inquiries overview
+Public Law & Inquiries overview

-Jessica has a keen interest in public law.
-Jessica is currently instructed as junior counsel for the Metropolitan Police Service on the Undercover Policing Inquiry.
+Jessica is currently instructed as junior counsel to the Foreign Commonwealth and Development Office in the Covid Inquiry.
+Prior to this, Jessica was junior counsel for the Metropolitan Police Service on the Undercover Policing Inquiry.

-Notable Inquiries cases
+Notable Public Law & Inquiries cases

-Undercover Police Inquiry (ongoing)
+Undercover Policing Inquiry (2022-23)

 Junior counsel for the Metropolitan Police Service.